Hallelujah78/explosion-framer-motion/DEVNOTES.md

 - if we have the x, y coord of the center point of the container - call it c-x and c-y
 - we get the center point of each box, call it b-x and b-y
-- we say that c-x and c-y are 0,0 in a cartesian grid
+- we say that c-x and c-y are 0,0 in a center origin grid
 - we translate each b-x, b-y coord to our 0,0 grid
 - now we can calculate the x, y coords that we might want to translate the center of our box to, to move it offscreen
 - we have some scenarios